/ Girolibero / to cycle bike paths bikes and accessories travel by bike

 7,400 km

-Nine states crossed, from the land of the midnight sun to sunny islands in the middle of the Mediterranean.
-It’s a ride through the heart of Europe from north to south in its entire length, and through the most varied environments: the great fjords of the north to the coast of the Gulf of Bothnia between Sweden and Finland, the Elbe Cycle Path between Prague and Dresden-great biking classics, the castles of Bohemia.
-You won’t miss the best of Austria by bike, either: the Salzburg region with its lakes, the Alpe Adria, Carinthia and sections of the Drava Cycle Route.
-Italy is also covered in its entirety, incorporating the Peschiera-Mantova, Bologna, Florence, Rome, Naples, Catania and then ferry route to the island of Ulysses, Malta!
+Nine countries are crossed, from the land of the midnight sun to the sunny islands of the Mediterranean.
+It’s a journey through the heart of Europe, from north to south, through some of the most diverse landscapes: from the vast fjords of the north to the coast of the Gulf of Bothnia, between Sweden and Finland; from the Elbe Cycle Path, stretching from Prague to Dresden, to the castles of Bohemia — all renowned cycling destinations.
+You won’t miss out on the best of Austria by bike either, with the chance to explore the lakes of the Salzburg region, the Alpe Adria and Carinthia, as well as sections of the Drava Cycle Route.
+You will also cover Italy in its entirety, taking in the Peschiera-Mantova, Bologna, Florence, Rome, Naples, and Catania routes, before taking a ferry to Malta, the island of Ulysses!

 Eurovelo 8 The Mediterranean Way